inventaire/inventaire/docs/configuration/media_storage.md

 # List containers in the ENV REGIONS
 swift list

-# Create a container with the content of the current folder
+# Create a container with the content of the current directory
 swift upload users .

 # Make that new container public